 The choice for the government is between standing back to wait and see or acting now for those who stand to lose along the way.

 • IPPR’s report, “Jobs for the future: The path back to full employment”, will be published tomorrow at www.ippr.org.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.